nyuzui/week-4/week4.md

 - Start: `npm run serve` or `yarn serve`
 - Build: `npm run build` or `yarn build`
 - Test: `npm run test` or `yarn test`

-Specific command names and configurations can differ, so check the project's documentation for precise details.

 ## 4.Rank order these for readability / ease of your understanding and give a brief justification as to why you thought 1 was the easiest and 4 was the hardest to understand (or that you didn't understand!)
 i thought that vue was the simplest one to use because of the way it was laid out compared to the rest. the html/css/js was laid out clearly and it wasnt very difficult to figure out how to customize it compared to the rest.